-The Office of Personal and Career Development in collaboration with CEEL, Academic Affairs and Student Support Services coordinate or facilitate opportunities for participation in career development activities including an annual Career Fair, graduate school visits and information sessions and career skills workshops.
+Personal and Career Development

+The Work Program, Academic Affairs and Student Support Services coordinate or facilitate opportunities for participation in career development activities including an annual Career Fair, graduate school visits and information sessions and career skills workshops.
 These activities provide networking opportunities for students and alumni with a range of professionals.
 Students gain insight into internship and employment requirements and skills, learn about graduate and professional school admission and deepen their understanding of preferred competencies, skills, and experiences.